 Education Internship ,Ritsumeikan Asia Pacific University, Japan

-Environmental Engineering Internship ,University of Edinburgh, Scotland
+Electrical Engineering Internship ,University of Exeter, England

-Nursing Internship ,University of Texas in Austin, USA
+Nursing Internship ,University of Plymouth, England

 This internship in Vietnam with SEND offers me just that and I am grateful for the experience to teach, make friends and be in Vietnam.
 I’ve always wanted to become an educator but I often feel like the teachers in Japan lack the international and cultural experience to make lessons more interactive.
 I try to allow myself the chance of going to another country, experience another culture and become a better-equipped teacher.